symblai/symbl-python-sdk/symbl/readme.md

 You can utilize different functions of Async APIs by directly utilizing `symbl.Video`.

 1. process_file(file_path):
-    >
+    >Parameter Name | Required | Value
+    >--- | --- | ---
-    >file_path :- (Mandatory) A valid path to a file
+    >file_path | Mandatory | A valid path to a file
-    >
-    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
+    >credentials | optional | Don't add this parameter if you have `symbl.conf` file in your home directory or working directory
-    >
-    >content_type: (Optional) Parameter defining the content_type of video.
-Acceptable values are video/mp4.
+    >content_type | optional | Parameter defining the content_type of video.
+Acceptable values is [`video/mp4`].
 Leave it blank if you're not sure about the content_type of file
-    >
-    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait | optional |  (by default True) Boolean, Value `False` will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
-    >
-    >parameters:- (Optional, by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
+    >parameters | optional | (by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
 For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/video/post-video#query-params)

+    >returns conversation object
     >
-    >returns conversation object
+    >click [here](https://github.com/symblai/symbl-python/blob/main/example/Async_API/Video_API/process_video_file.py) to check the example for usage of parameters/arguments and conversation object

 2. process_url(payload):
-    >
+    >Parameter Name | Required | Value
+    >--- | --- | ---
-    >payload :- (Mandatory) A valid payload having 'url' as the member and it should be valid to a file hosted directly
+    >payload | Mandatory | A valid payload having `url` as the member and it should be valid to a file hosted directly. valid payload [`payload = { 'url': "<url>" }`]
-    >
-    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
+    >credentials | optional | Don't add this parameter if you have `symbl.conf` file in your home directory or working directory
-    >
-    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait | optional |  (by default True) Boolean, Value `False` will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
-    >
-    >parameters:- (Optional, by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
+    >parameters | optional | (by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
 For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/video/post-video-url#query-params)

+    >returns conversation object
     >
-    >returns conversation object
+    >click [here](https://github.com/symblai/symbl-python/blob/main/example/Async_API/Video_API/process_video_url.py) to check the example for usage of parameters/arguments and conversation object

 3. append_file(file_path, conversation_id):
-    >
+    >Parameter Name | Required | Value
+    >--- | --- | ---
-    >file_path :- (Mandatory) A valid path to a file
+    >file_path | Mandatory | A valid path to a file
-    >
-    >conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >conversation_id | Mandatory | conversationId of a previous conversation to which appending the current conversation
-    >
-    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
+    >credentials | optional | Don't add this parameter if you have `symbl.conf` file in your home directory or working directory
-    >
-    >content_type: (Optional) Parameter defining the content_type of video.
-Acceptable values are video/mp4.
-Leave it blank if you're not sure about the content_type of file.
+    >content_type | optional | Parameter defining the content_type of video.
+Acceptable values is [`video/mp4`].
+Leave it blank if you're not sure about the content_type of file
-    >
-    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait | optional |  (by default True) Boolean, Value `False` will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
-    >
-    >parameters:- (Optional, by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
+    >parameters | optional | (by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
 For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/video/put-video#query-params)

+    >returns conversation object
     >
-    >returns conversation object
+    >click [here](https://github.com/symblai/symbl-python/blob/main/example/Async_API/Video_API/append_video_file.py) to check the example for usage of parameters/arguments and conversation object

 4. append_url(payload, conversation_id):
-    >
+    >Parameter Name | Required | Value
+    >--- | --- | ---
-    >payload :- (Mandatory) A valid payload having 'url' as the member and it should be valid to a file hosted directly
+    >payload | Mandatory | A valid payload having `url` as the member and it should be valid to a file hosted directly. valid payload [`payload = { 'url': "<url>" }`]
-    >
-    >conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >conversation_id | Mandatory | conversationId of a previous conversation to which appending the current conversation
-    >
-    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
+    >credentials | optional | Don't add this parameter if you have `symbl.conf` file in your home directory or working directory
-    >
-    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait | optional |  (by default True) Boolean, Value `False` will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
-    >
-    >parameters:- (Optional, by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
+    >parameters | optional | (by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
 For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/video/put-video-url#query-params)

+    >returns conversation object
     >
-    >returns conversation object
+    >click [here](https://github.com/symblai/symbl-python/blob/main/example/Async_API/Video_API/append_video_url.py) to check the example for usage of parameters/arguments and conversation object
 # Text class

 Symbl's Async APIs provide the functionality for processing textual content from a conversation.
 The data processed for these conversations are available via the Conversation APIs once the APIs have completed the processing.